Thandolwethuu/Digital-Portfolio/README.md

 ### Reflection : Business Communication (STAR Technique)
 **Situation:**
-I was completing an online module about Business Communication as part of my coursework.
+I was completing an online module about Business Communication as part of my schoolwork.
 The activity included questions on communication styles, email etiquette, and professional tone.

 **Task:**
 My goal was to understand the main principles of business communication and apply them to professional settings, such as writing formal emails and communicating effectively in meetings or virtual environments.

 **Action:**
-I carefully read each question and reviewed examples of formal and informal communication.
-I focused on identifying when to use formal language, how to maintain a professional tone, and the importance of non-verbal cues during interactions.
+I completed an online quizzes related to business communication.
+This included identifying the purpose of communication, choosing the correct tone for business emails, and applying proper etiquette in virtual meetings.
+I reviewed my answers to understand why certain options were correct and practiced writing short email samples using formal language.

 **Result:**
 I successfully completed the module with a score of 100%.
-Through this activity, I learned that clear, respectful, and professional communication is essential in any workplace.
-I also gained confidence in using appropriate tone and etiquette, especially in business emails and online meetings.
+Through this activity I learned that clear, respectful, and professional communication is essential in any workplace.I developed a better understanding of how to maintain professionalism when communicating with colleagues or clients.
-***
 ## Interview Skills

 ### Evidence
 <img width="1803" height="906" alt="interview skills" src="https://github.com/user-attachments/assets/8e275607-5ff9-4e39-a70c-d3d2ecbbd49c" />

 *This image shows the evidence that I did the assessment based on Interview Skills*

 ### Reflection
-I learnt that understanding my core values is very important for choosing a suitable career for me.
-Knowing what makes me feel proud, happy, and fulfilled helps me make better decisions about jobs and work environments.
-When my job matches my values, I will feel more satisfied and motivated.
-This lesson taught me to think about what really matters to me, so I can find work that is meaningful and enjoyable.
+**Situation:**
+I completed an online task about Interview Skills.
+The activity included questions on how to prepare for an interview, how to answer common questions, and how to present myself professionally.

+**Task:**
+My goal was to learn how to perform well in job interviews by understanding the purpose of interviews and using techniques like the CAR method to give clear answers.

+**Action:**
+I studied each question carefully, practiced how to introduce myself confidently, and learned how to talk about my strengths and weaknesses honestly.
+I also learned the importance of researching the company before the interview.

+**Result:**
+I completed the module with a score of 100%.
+I learned how to prepare better for interviews, stay calm, and communicate clearly.
+I now feel more confident about presenting myself in a professional way.
 ***
 ## Mock Interview Video